Alekssasho/Website/blog/content/about.md

 I have professional interest in game development and render engines(both real time and offline).
 For game development most interesting topics are core engine architecture and graphics renderers.

-Currently I work in [Chaos Group](https://chaosgroup.com), where I am Senior GPU Developer working on V-Ray GPU render engine.
+Currently I work in [Chaos Group](https://chaosgroup.com), where I am Team Lead for V-Ray GPU.

 Also I am finishing my Master degree in Computer Graphics in [Sofia University](https://www.fmi.uni-sofia.bg/en).
 My thesis work is for Global Illumination algorithms for games.